A Broad Overview of Photo Video Editor

 Forgetting to Save Progress

-An easily common mistake in Photo Video Editor workflows is losing hours of work due to:
+An easily preventable mistake in Photo Video Editor workflows is accidental overwrites due to:

 - Lack of Backups: Always keep multiple copies or offsite backups.